-The AU Core Committee would like to build a larger selection of courses, which is where you come in: If you plan to study abroad in Academic Year 2020-2021 or 2021-2022 and want to satisfy one Core requirement with a course that’s not listed above, you can help the Core Committee determine whether a course taken abroad should be added to the list for other students in future semesters and you can earn Core credit in the process—simply by sharing your learning experience in the course.
+The AU Core Committee would like to build a larger selection of courses, which is where you come in: If you plan to take courses in person through an AU Abroad program in Fall 2021 or Spring 2022 and want to satisfy one of your two allowed Core requirements abroad with a course that’s not listed above, you can help the Core Committee determine whether a course taken at one of the Centers Abroad should be added to the list for other students in future semesters and you can earn Core credit in the process—simply by sharing your learning experience in the course.

 Is this for me?